-In North America, in addition to Montana, camelina is grown in Colorado, Wyoming, eastern Washington and Oregon, a few southern states and Canada.
+In North America camelina has been successfully grown in Montana, Colorado, Wyoming, eastern Washington and Oregon, a few southern states and Canada.
 Most current commercial production is located in Montana.
 Outside of North America, it is grown in Slovenia, Ukraine, China, Finland, Germany and Austria.
 The Food and Agriculture Organization of the United Nations does not track international camelina production or marketing statistics.

 For food use, camelina oil can be sold as pure oil as a food supplement.
 The oil has a desirable 2:1 ratio of omega-3 to omega-6 fatty acids, so it has been promoted for health benefits when consumed raw.
-Camelina oil has not yet received FDA GRAS (Generally Recognized as Safe) status so is not able, at this time, to be used commercially in multi-ingredient processed foods.
+Camelina oil has received FDA GRAS (Generally Recognized as Safe) status and is being processed and sold by at least one company (Camelina Sun) in Montana primarily as a nutritional supplement.
 Its fatty acid profile also makes it adaptable to high temperatures for frying, with a high smoke point of 475 degrees F, though recommendations are not to use batches of camelina oil for repeated frying.

-Camelina seed meal is similar to soybean meal, with 35-40 percent protein, 6-12 percent oil, 6-7 percent ash and 41 percent neutral detergent fiber.4 The meal, however, contains anti-nutritive compounds including glucosinolates, phytic acid, condensed tannins, and sinapine, though at varying levels with different geneticlines of camelina.
-Plant breeders believe that it is possible to select for low glucosinolate lines of camelina with traditional plant breeding, as was done with rapeseed in the 1970s and 1980s, but need to do so without raising the levels of sinapine.
+Camelina seed meal is similar in nutritional value to soybean meal, with 35-40% protein, 6-12% oil, 6-7% ash and 41% neutral detergent fiber.
+The meal, however, contains anti-nutritive compounds including glucosinolates, phytic acid, condensed tannins, and sinapine, though at varying levels depending on the variety.
+Plant breeders believe that it is possible to select for low glucosinolate lines of camelina with traditional plant breeding methods, as was done with rapeseed in the 1970s and 1980s.
+This would need to be done without raising the levels of sinapine.

 Camelina meal has received FDA GRAS status, so may be used as a feed ingredient in both ruminant (beef cattle and goats) and monogastric (chicken and swine) feed rations.
 It is pending approval as an ingredient in dairy rations.